Lewis-Cyber-Defense/mwccdc/README.md

 ```

 - `documentation/`: Contains all documents necessary to respond to injects, incidents, and track inventory
+- `misc/`: Anything that doesn't really fit in the other categories
 - `scripts/`: Scripts that enumerate, harden, and more.
 - `utilities/`: Programs that are intended to be use during the "mid-game" of the competition to monitor the various systems